tytydraco/yessleep/out/I_accepted_a_job_offer_from_a_strange_man_I_think_he_was_the_Devil.md

 "I happen to be in town on... business, and- Well, no, no. I'm sure a fine young man like yourself already has a secure parish position."

 "Um, well, actually..."
-What was this guy's game?
+What was this guy's angle?
 Maybe it was the anxiety talking, but there was something - No, don't screw this up, Dave.

 "Forgive me - I haven't introduced myself," he said with a smile that looked disarmingly genuine, almost fatherly.
 "Lester Flynch.
 I'm from a little town an hour's drive away.
 I happen to serve on the vestry of my church there, and as it happens, our last rector has just - moved on, on very short notice."